domcars0/NodeRed-Weewx2Domoticz/README.md

 # NodeRed-Weewx2Domoticz
 NodeRed flow from Weewx to Domoticz

-This is flows to convert weewx mqtt messages to Domoticz mqtt messages.
+This (2) flows convert weewx mqtt messages to Domoticz mqtt messages.
 This flows contains the needed MQTT broker (do not need to install separate MQTT broker)

 Required :